FIVE THINGS I DISCOVERED

 If you are computer savvy and willing to market your book almost on a full-time basis, there’s an endless list of productive actions you can take to propel a good book up the sales charts.
 It can be done with marketing savvy and continuous, relentless efforts.
 You’ll use every gorilla marketing technique you’ve ever heard of, hone your social media skills, and also work the basics.

-Though book design and distributing is what I do - I’d never say you can not “do it yourself.”
+Though book design and distributing is what I do - I’d never say you can't “do it yourself.”
 Lots of authors do, avoiding a third party to assemble, design and distribute a paperback or ebook.
 They can get help - and find lots of tools on-line and even download free software at book portals to finish their book.

 On the other hand, I’ve been at this a while and a day doesn’t pass that I don’t pick up some new technique, a small nuance that helps me improve the author’s books I work on...or my own.
 Book design is hard work requiring a focus on details.
 In part, a well-designed book is the sum of a hundred smaller considerations - headers, hyphenation, leading, tracking, widows, indexing, proof-reading, editing, cover design, blurbs - everything required to produce a book that has a professional look.